 APPLYING TO WAIVE EXPOS-UA 1 or EXPOS-UA 5 (Tisch) — EXTERNAL TRANSFER STUDENTS ONLY

 Every NYU undergraduate must fulfill a Writing Requirement.
-Students in CAS, Meyers, Silver, Steinhardt, Silver, Tandon, Tisch and the majority of students at Stern fulfill their Writing Requirement by taking courses in the Expository Writing Program (EWP).
+Students in CAS, Meyers, Silver, Steinhardt, Silver, Tandon, and Tisch fulfill their Writing Requirement by taking courses in the Expository Writing Program (EWP).

 Qualifying external transfer students may apply for a waiver of EXPOS-UA 1 or EXPOS-UA 5 (Tisch).

 WHO MAY APPLY